Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Experiments

-\subsubsection{Impact of parameters}
+\subsection{Impact of parameters}

-The previous experiments demonstrate the effectiveness of the coupled sparsity prior on regularizing ill-conditioned problems.
-In this section, we explore the effect of key parameters and factors, including the dictionary size, the length of each atom, the robustness to noise, and the sparsity constraints, on the performance of the proposed algorithms.
-The following experiments are conducted using multispectral images of wavelength 640 nm on which we perform $4 \times$ upscaling using a computer equipped with a quadro-core i7 CPU at 3.4GHz with 32GB of memory.
+In this section, we illuminate further the performance of the CDLSR algorithm by exploring the effect of key parameters and factors on the performance of the proposed algorithms.
+The following experiments are conducted using multi-spectral images of wavelength 640 nm on which we perform $4 \times$ upscaling using a computer equipped with a quadro-core i7 CPU at 3.4GHz with 32GB of memory.
 Each evaluation metric value is averaged on all the testing images.

 \mypar{Dictionary Size} Intuitively, more atoms tend to capture more features.
 Thus, a larger dictionary may yield a more accurate sparse approximation to the signal of interest.
 On the other hand, a large dictionary size increases the complexity of the non-convex problem, thus requiring more computation.
-Under the multispectral image SR experimental setting, we evaluate the performance of the proposed approach for various dictionary sizes, ranging from 64, to 128, 256, 512, and 1024 atoms.
+Under the multi-spectral image SR experimental setting, we evaluate the performance of the proposed approach for various dictionary sizes, including 64, to 128, 256, 512, and 1024 atoms.
 Table \ref{Tab:EffectDsize} shows that the PSNR increases gradually with the increase of the dictionary size.
 On the other hand, the computation cost, represented by the training time and testing time, approximately increases linearly with the dictionary size.
 The results imply that the choice of the dictionary size depends on the balance between approximation accuracy and computational expense.
-We find that a dictionary size of 1024 atoms can yield decent accuracy while allowing affordable computational complexity.

-\mypar{Patch Size} Since each image patch is vectorized into a column vector, the length of a vectorized image patch is equivalent to the length of each atom.
-A larger patch size yields longer atoms and larger dictionaries, which require more resources for training and storage.
-In this experiment, the number of atoms is set to be equal to 1024 and we compare 4 different patch size choices: $6 \times 6$, $8 \times 8$, $10 \times 10$ and $12 \times 12$ pixels.

-As shown in Table \ref{Tab:EffectPatchSize}, a larger patch size requires more memory and training time.
-In addition, the SR performance, in terms of PSNR and RMSE, improves gradually with the patch size, but the improvement diminishes when the patch size goes beyond $8 \times 8$ pixels.
-The testing time seems rarely affected by the patch size, because a larger patch size implies a smaller number of patches extracted from a given image, although it increases the computational complexity of sparse coding.
-In sum, a larger patch size improves the SR performance but costs more time and memory.
-We chose $8 \times 8$ patch size as it strikes a good balance between performance and cost.